-- Rape (revised definition): Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-(This offense includes rape, sodomy, and sexual assault with an object.) - Rape (legacy definition): The carnal knowledge of a female forcibly and against her will.
+Rape (revised definition): Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+(This includes the offenses of rape, sodomy, and sexual assault with an object as converted from data submitted via the NIBRS.)

+Rape (legacy definition): The carnal knowledge of a female forcibly and against her will.
+The offenses of fondling, incest, and statutory rape are included in the crimes against persons, other category.